sufftea/hyper_router/README.md

 arguments:
 - `shellBuilder`: the screen that wraps the child route and displays the tab bar.
-- `tabs`: the routes that can be displayed inside the shell.
+- `tabs`: the routes that will be displayed inside the shell.
-- Optionally, you can display a route on top of the shell, by placing it inside the `onTop` field.

 The shell is provided with a `ShellController`.
 You can use it to switch between the tabs (`setTabIndex(index)`) and get the current tab index (`tabIndex`).
 The tab indexes are their indexes in the `tabs` field.
 Alternatively, it's still possible to navigate to the tabs the regular way by using `navigate`.